Model Bags & Kits

 Photoshoots, fittings and shows can often go on much longer than planned.
 Don’t try to work when you are starving, besides no one wants to work with a hungry, grumpy model.
 Remember that a professional model will never eat while wearing the client’s clothes!
 If it is absolutely necessary be sure the client’s clothing is covered with a towel or something to protect it.

-10. Map or Cell Phone with GPS
+10. Cell Phone with GPS

 11. Cell Phone and Charger

 We know you’ll remember your cell phone, but don’t forget to take your charger or have a second charger that you always keep in your bag ready to go.
 Remember to put your cell phone on silent or turn it off while you are working and on the client’s time.

 Tip: We recommend you put a portable charger in your bag.
 Most of the casting you will be waiting in line to be seen and will not have easy access to a plug.
 (Make sure the portable charger is fully charged the night before your casting)

 Sometimes there can be long wait times between shoots or when it’s your time to work.
 Bring something with you to keep you occupied so you are not just wondering around or looking bored.
 Listening to music, playing a game on your cell or iPad or reading a book is a great way to keep occupied and not bother others who are working.

 12. A Few Extra Items Just In Case

 Alternative outfit to change if they don't like the outfit you are wearing (short skirt or LBD, Jeans, Tank, something with less of a pattern).